cristianovagos/stroam/notification/README.md

 * **resultCode**: contains a string that justifies the result obtained for the request made.

 ### Examples
-You can find the libraries, examples of how to use them and more information about the service and how data is processed in [a link](http://code.ua.pt/projects/es1819-stroam/repository/revisions/master/show/notification/project/client).
+You can find the libraries, examples of how to use them and more information about the service and how data is processed in [here](http://code.ua.pt/projects/es1819-stroam/repository/revisions/master/show/notification/project/client).

 ## What is done
 - All base server logic